commonsmachinery/blockhash-rfc/main.md

 ## Process of identifier assignment

-A blockhash identifier is calculated from a digital image, and require no more than access to the file or a file that has already been decoded into RGB pixels.
+A blockhash identifier is calculated from a digital image, and only depend on access to the pixel representation of the image.
+It can be read from a local or remote file, from an in-memory pixmap or canvas, or another suitable source.

 A blockhash SHOULD be calculated following these steps: